mahmoudxyz/bioinformatics-forever/src/cmb/chapter_1.md

 ## The History of Linux

 In 1880, the French government awarded the Volta Prize to Alexander Graham Bell.
-Instead of going to the Maldives (kidding—he had work to do), he went to America and opened Bell Labs.
+Instead of going to the Maldives (kidding...he had work to do), he went to America and opened Bell Labs.

 This lab researched electronics and something revolutionary called the mathematical theory of communications.
 In the 1950s came the transistor revolution.
-Bell Labs scientists won 10 Nobel Prizes—not too shabby.
+Bell Labs scientists won 10 Nobel Prizes...not too shabby.

-But around this time, Russia made the USA nervous by launching the first satellite, Sputnik, in 1957 (named after its "father" Sergei Korolev, though the satellite project itself was called Sputnik).
-This had nothing to do with operating systems—it was literally just a satellite beeping in space—but it scared America enough to kickstart the space race.
+But around this time, Russia made the USA nervous by launching the first satellite, Sputnik, in 1957.
+This had nothing to do with operating systems, it was literally just a satellite beeping in space, but it scared America enough to kickstart the space race.

 President Eisenhower responded by creating ARPA (Advanced Research Projects Agency) in 1958, and asked James Killian, MIT's president, to help develop computer technology.
 This led to Project MAC (Mathematics and Computation) at MIT.

 Before Project MAC, using a computer meant bringing a stack of punch cards with your instructions, feeding them into the machine, and waiting.
-During this time, no one else could use the computer—it was one job at a time.
+During this time, no one else could use the computer, it was one job at a time.

 The big goal of Project MAC was to allow multiple programmers to use the same computer simultaneously, executing different instructions at the same time.
 This concept was called **time-sharing**.